DiveIntoHacking/docker-compose-rails-6/README.md

 You can see Rails top page on http://localhost:3000/.

-## build and push to Docker Hub
+## Build and push an image to Docker Hub

-This is just a note for admin to push a docker image on https://hub.docker.com/.
+This is just a note for admin (Ham) to push a docker image on https://hub.docker.com/.

 See [reference](https://cloud.docker.com/u/diveintohacking/repository/docker/diveintohacking/docker-compose-rails-6/tags).